-- 1. The sharp impact of the economic downturn on the housing market that is expected to continue into 2013; - 2.
-Builders do not value the additional administrative procedures and associated costs of ENERGY STAR Version 3 and the upgrade requirements are not linked specifically to energy savings;
+- 1. The sharp impact of the economic downturn on the housing market.
+Although this is expected to improve in the FY2014 program, housing starts are still lower than in past years; - 2.
+Builders do not value the additional administrative procedures and associated costs of ENERGY STAR Version 3 especially where the upgrade requirements are not linked specifically to energy savings;